PoChuanLin/Emerald/README.md

 ## Actuator

-Actuator is turned on in development configuration, be sure to turn it off in production by delete the configuration.
+Actuator is turned on in development configuration, be sure to turn it off in production by deleting its configuration.

 http://localhost:8080/actuator/